mjordan/islandora_whole_object/README.md

 ## To do

+* Add more output formats so people can decide what's useful
+  * Outputing the JSON-LD using https://github.com/scienceai/jsonld-vis would be interesting
+* Clean up logic to generate various outputs (it's already starting to resemble spaghetti)
 * Add the option of showing the content in a block
+* Add Solr document, thumbnails of media, etc.
 * Make the content types that we can view Whole Objects for configurable (currently it only shows on nodes of type 'islandora_object')
-* Add more output formats so people can decide what's useful
-* Outputing the JSON-LD using https://github.com/scienceai/jsonld-vis would be interesting
-* Add Solr document, thumnbails of media, etc.

-## Maintainers

-Current maintainer:
+## Current maintainer

 * [Mark Jordan](https://github.com/mjordan)